DioGnDev/Discovery/README.md

 # Discovery
-Try to learn and discovery about swift language and ios
+Try to learn and discovery about swift language and ios with

+# Contributor
+Daniel Prastiwa @danielprast